Air France Flight 296Q: Accident investigation

 The official investigation was carried out by the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), the French air accident investigation bureau, in conjunction with Air France and Airbus.
 Although the official investigation was written in French, the BEA released an English version on 29 November 1989.
 The translated version of the report can be found on the Aviation Accidents Database and at the Aviation Safety Network.

 Flight recorders

 The plane's flight recorders were found still attached in the unburnt tail section.
-The Cockpit Voice Recorder (CVR) continued to operate for about 1.5 seconds after the initial impact.
-The Digital Flight Data Recorder (DFDR) continued to operate for about one second, then recorded nonsensical data for another two seconds.
+The cockpit voice recorder (CVR) continued to operate for about 1.5 seconds after the initial impact.
+The digital flight data decorder (DFDR) continued to operate for about one second, then recorded nonsensical data for another two seconds.
 Interruption of the power occurred forward of the tail section—most probably in the wheel-well area, which was heavily damaged.

 The CVR was read during the night of 26 June at the BEA.
 The transcription was later clarified with the assistance of the pilots involved.
 The tape speed was set using the 400 Hz frequency of the aircraft's electrical supply and then synchronised with the air traffic control recordings, which included a time track.

 The DFDR was read the same night by the Brétigny sur Orge Flight Test Centre: